Best over 50s life insurance in the UK 2026

 Policy reviewed: SunLife Guaranteed Over 50 Plan

-What it's good for: Higher cover amounts, older individuals, customer service, quicker full cover
+Best for: Higher cover amounts, older applicants, customer service, quicker full cover

 Why SunLife’s over 50s life insurance might work for you